jeeliz/jeelizGlanceTracker/README.md

 ## License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 This application is free for both commercial and non-commercial use.

 We appreciate attribution by including the [Jeeliz logo](https://jeeliz.com/wp-content/uploads/2018/01/LOGO_JEELIZ_BLUE.png) and a link to the [Jeeliz website](https://jeeliz.com) in your application or desktop website.
 Of course we do not expect a large link to Jeeliz over your face filter, but if you can put the link in the credits/about/help/footer section it would be great.

-## See also
-Jeeliz main face detection and tracking library is called [Jeeliz FaceFilter API](https://github.com/jeeliz/jeelizFaceFilter).
-It handles multi-face detection, and for each tracked face it provides the rotation angles and the mouth opening factor.
-It is perfect to build your own Snapchat/MSQRD like face filters running in the browser.
-It comes with dozen of integration demo, including a face swap.

-If you want to use this library for glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
-It includes a high quality and lightweight 3D engine which implements the following features: deferred shading, PBR, raytraced shadows, normal mapping, ...
-It also reconstructs the lighting environment around the user (ambient and directional lighting).
-But the glasses comes from a database hosted in our servers.
-If you want to add some models, please contact us.

 ## References

 * [Jeeliz official website](https://jeeliz.com)